Connections the quarterly journal

 Secrieru, Stanislav.
 Russian Foreign Policy in Times of Crisis: Greater Compliance or Resilient Self-confidence?
 In CEPS Policy Brief., 2009.

-U.S. Response to Crisis in Kyrgyz Republic, Uzbekistan.
+U.S. Response to Crisis in Kyrgyz Republic, Uzbekistan(link is external).
 U.S. Department of State.

 Smith, Simon J., and Emilian Kavalski.
 "NATO’s Partnership with Central Asia: Cooperation a la carte."
 In The New Central Asia: the Regional Impact of International Actors, 29-49.
 Singapore: World Scientific Publishing Co., 2010.